 There were no other bags, just a case with a handgun inside.

 Santiago allegedly took the 9 mm handgun out of its case and fired at other travelers Friday afternoon, killing five people at the Fort Lauderdale airport.
 On Saturday, authorities revised the number of wounded to six after earlier saying eight.

 A few months earlier he reportedly had a mental evaluation after a bizarre visit to an FBI office in Alaska.

 Friday’s shooting sent the airport terminal into chaos, with people running for cover.
 They started running again when rumors of more gunshots and a possible second shooter spread through the busy airport.
 Almost 40 others would get hurt in the rushed evacuation after the attack.
 Some suffered sprains and bruises; others had broken bones.

-When Esteban Santiago was in an Alaska FBI office in November, saying his mind was being controlled by US intelligence, he left a gun in his car.
+He visited an Alaska FBI office in November, saying his mind was being controlled by US intelligence.
+He left a gun in the car.

 Santiago didn’t resist when he was taken into custody, Broward County Sheriff Scott Israel said.
 According to his booking information, Santiago is being held without bond on a murder charge.

 He lives in Alaska, where he was a security guard.

 Alaska was also the site of his last military assignment.
 He was a member of the Alaska Army National Guard from November 2014 until August when he was discharged for unsatisfactory performance, a spokeswoman for the guard said.

 In November, Santiago paid a visit to the FBI office in Anchorage, telling agents he was hearing voices and being directed by a US intelligence agency to watch ISIS videos, law enforcement sources told CNN.